Anousheh Ansari: Space

-Ansari has expressed that she does not consider herself a "space tourist," and prefers the title of "spaceflight participant."
+Ansari has expressed that she does not consider herself a "space tourist" and prefers the title of "spaceflight participant."

 Ansari is a member of the X PRIZE Foundation's Vision Circle, as well as its Board of Trustees.
 Along with her brother-in-law, Amir Ansari, she made a multimillion-dollar contribution to the X PRIZE foundation on May 5, 2004, the 43rd anniversary of Alan Shepard's sub-orbital spaceflight.
-The X PRIZE has officially renamed the Ansari X PRIZE in honor of their donation.
-As demonstrated by her commitment to the X PRIZE and through presentations at Space Enthusiast conferences, Ansari is a spokesperson for the "privatization of space," a process enabling commercially viable companies to government-independently send equipment and/or people into space for exploration and other purposes.
+The X PRIZE has officially renamed the Ansari X PRIZE to honor their donation.
+As demonstrated by her commitment to the X PRIZE and through presentations at Space Enthusiast conferences, Ansari is a spokesperson for the "privatization of space," a process enabling commercially viable companies to government-independently send equipment and people into space for exploration and other purposes.

 The Ansari family also invested in a partnership with Space Adventures, Ltd. and the Federal Space Agency of the Russian Federation (FSA) to create a fleet of suborbital spaceflight vehicles (the Space Adventures Explorer) for global commercial use.